plasne/openid-connect/multiple-domain.md

 For reference, prior implementations of CasAuth allowed for multiple applications but they all had to share a common base domain or implement a very complex set of configurations.

+In the "multiple-domain" folder of this project, there is a complete sample.

 ## Authentication Service (server)

 When you deploy a single auth service to support multiple domains, you cannot use SERVER_HOST_URL, CLIENT_HOST_URL, or WEB_HOST_URL as those settings would be different for each implementation.
 Since we cannot use those, the configuration is a little more complex, but this should do it...